alexandra-montesinos/Slam900_Proteomic_Clock/README.md

 Functions that together create a cross-sectional or longitudinal aging clock.

 **Overview**

 To create an aging clock using cross-sectional data, linear regression modeling is used via the glmnet package for feature selection and the caret package (using 'lm' as the method) for training.
+By default, lasso regression is used for feature selection.
 To create an aging clock using longitudinal data, fixed-effect modeling is used via the lme4 package for both feature selection and training.

 ## make_clock
 This function is designed to easily create a full cloick.
 It thus makes assumptions as to many of the configuration details.
-These details are ones which I kept consistent in MY analysis.
+These details are ones which I kept consistent in **my** analysis.
+If you wish to further customize your clock, call each function individually, using this function as a guide as to the order and ways to call them.
 | Parameter | Type       | Description|
 |-----------|------------|------------|
 | train_dt  | data.table | datatable to train the clock on. |